petetroyan/petetroyan.github.io/_pages/research.md

   -Abstract appears in _**Proceedings of the 20th ACM Conference on Economics and Computation (EC19)**_

-This paper was previously circulated under the title ``Obvious Dominance and Random Priority''
+This paper was previously circulated under the title "Obvious Dominance and Random Priority"